General 4-H Overview

 How will I know what is going on in Kerr County 4-H?

 We will post information on this website, but we also produce a monthly newsletter that is e-mailed to all Kerr County 4-H families each month.
-The newsletter is also available through 4-H Connect, and it is also on this website under 4-H>Newsletters.
-Please be certain that the email address provided in 4-H Connect is the email address that you use most frequently.
-This is where the monthly newsletter will be sent.
+4-H information is also posted on the Kerr 4-H Facebook page.
+Please be certain the email address provided in 4-HOnline is the email address that you use most frequently.

 Mission Of Texas 4-H